-Reid, a Democrat, was the representative for Arkansas's 5th congressional district from 1907 to 1911.
+Reid was the representative for Arkansas’s 5th congressional district and was a Democrat.
+He served from 1907 to 1911.

 From Dec 1901 to Mar 1911, Reid missed 569 of 918 roll call votes, which is 62.0%.
 This is much worse than the median of 26.8% among the lifetime records of representatives serving in Mar 1911.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|